top of page

 • What it should feel like: All day effort, low to moderate sensations of leg fatigue, easy breathing, able to hold a conversation but sometimes sounding slightly out of breath when talking.

-• Benefits: Basic cardiovascular training, training at this is the intensity improves aerobic capacity; in other words, stamina.
+• Benefits: Basic cardiovascular training, training at this intensity improves aerobic capacity; in other words, stamina.
 Your body will get better at burning fat (improve mitochondrial flexibility, which is the ability to burn fat versus glucose for low demand activities.) and your muscular fitness will increase along with your capillary density.
 The benefits extend beyond athletic performance, positively impacting everyday health factors too.

 Zone 3